mapbox/tippecanoe/README.md

 All internal math is done in terms of a 32-bit tile coordinate system, so 1/(2^32) of the size of Earth, or about 1cm, is the smallest distinguishable distance.
-If _maxzoom_ + _detail_ > 32, no additional resolution is obtained than by using a smaller _maxzoom_ or _detail_.
+If _maxzoom_ + _detail_ > 32, no additional resolution is obtained than by using a smaller _maxzoom_ or _detail_, and the _detail_ of tiles will be reduced to the maximum that can be used with the specified _maxzoom_.

 ### Filtering feature attributes